schoko11/KEKO-Kemper-Control/README.md

 **To use KEKO you need a really good midi connection and Touchscreen or a connection to the Network where the Server is running.**

-To control your Kemper you normally need to use the rigmanager(or Kemper Remote), so you are mainly forced to use Windows or you run Rigmanager in a virtual machine.
+To control your Kemper you normally need to use the Rigmanager(or Kemper Remote), so you are mainly forced to use Windows or you run Rigmanager in a virtual machine.

 >One goal is to use this application on a raspberry pi with a usb midi connection.